-MUSI 4383 Special Topics in Wind Music
+MUSI 4383 Wind Repertoire

-This course explores wind music repertories from North America (with a specific focus on Canadian works), Europe, and around the world, from the Renaissance to the present day.
-Specific works by great composers are explored in detail, examining scores, recordings, composer biographies, and cultural context Prerequisite(s): MUSI 1273, MUSI 1283, and MUSI 2106, each with a minimum grade of C-.
+This course explores wind music repertories from around the world from the Renaissance to the present day, with a special emphasis on Canadian music and EDI considerations.
+Specific works are explored in detail through examination of scores, recordings, composer biographies, and cultural contexts.
+Prerequisite(s): MUSI 2203.